TevvinStrong/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+-   Desscribe basically creates a block to group several tests. it() peforms individual test.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+-   TDD allows us to avoid bugs in our code by ensuring our code is behaving as it should, rather than trying to make the        code work as we develope it.

 1. Mention three types of automated tests.
+-   Unit testing, snapshot testing, integration testing.

 ## Project Set Up